wilinz/tex_translator/README_en.md

 3. **Translation Results**: The translation results will be saved in a new directory, with the folder structure matching the original folder.

 ### Installation and Execution

+1. Apply for OpenAI API Key:
+   To apply for an OpenAI API key, users in mainland China can use a proxy service, such as https://next.ohmygpt.com/apis.
+   Overseas users can directly use the official portal: https://platform.openai.com/docs/overview.

 1. Clone this repository: